AdriveLivingLab/c-coderdbc/README.md

   for each of these specific ECUs dedicated "###-binutil.c/h" pair of source code will be generated.

   See help output using details.

+  ## Acknowledgement
+  We would like to thank the github user [astand](https://github.com/astand) that prepared this beautiful program that, thanks to his contributions to the open source world, we were able to use as a framework to be able to realize this project.
+You can view the original work [here.](https://github.com/astand/c-coderdbc)
+  This fork was realized by [Ludwig Kastner](https://github.com/ludwig-kastner) and [Daniel Schneider](https://www.github.com/lnxdxc).